rschm007/Weather-Dashboard/README.md

 Prerequisites
 -----------------------------

 To install this application you will need a text editor like Visual Studio Code.
-You will also need to install the Moment.js library (https://momentjs.com/) and the openweather API (https://openweathermap.org/)
+You will also need to install the Moment.js library (https://momentjs.com/) , openweather API (https://openweathermap.org/), and Tailwind CSS (https://tailwindcss.com/).

 Summary